Inspired to Stop Gun Violence

 We felt compelled to take action to fight gun violence in America with beauty and inspiration.
 So we created Liberty United in 2013.

 We transform illegal guns and ammunition provided by police into handcrafted jewelry and accessories.
 With every Liberty United product you purchase from our site, we will give a bracelet to a teen committed to stopping gun violence in the USA and make a $5 donation to programs that protect and educate young people in order to prevent gun violence.
 For other sales, twenty-five percent of profit from each sale is donated to these programs.

 Jay Z’s Life + Times: A Profile of Liberty United

 Peter Thum is the Founder and CEO of Liberty United.
 He has been a pioneer in social enterprise since 2001, when he came up with the business idea for Ethos Water.
 He created the brand out of his New York apartment and led it as its President through its acquisition in 2005, by Starbucks Coffee Company.

 While continuing to lead Ethos inside Starbucks as a corporate vice president and director of the Starbucks Foundation, Peter visited safe water programs in Africa in 2008.
-On this trip he met boys as young as 10 who were armed with assault rifles.
+During this trip he met boys as young as 10 who were armed with assault rifles.
 This experience moved him to begin work to address the small arms problem in Africa.

 In 2009, Peter co-founded Fonderie 47, a company that produces exclusive jewelry, watches and accessories from AK47's that have been removed from circulation in African conflict zones.
 The sale of each piece funds the destruction of a specific number of assault rifles in Africa.
 Since its launch in 2011, Fonderie 47 has funded the destruction of more than 70,000 assault rifles in the Democratic Republic of the Congo and in Burundi.